top of page

 Plaintiffs include five refugees from Africa, Asia, and Latin America who have been detained or are at imminent risk of detention under this policy.
 Plaintiffs and their families were lawfully admitted to the United States through the U.S. Refugee Admissions Program (“USRAP”) after comprehensive security vetting and are not subject to any ground of removability under the Immigration and Nationality Act (“INA”).
 Still, they are being subjected to or fear DHS’s illegal, discriminatory, and cruel policy of refugee detention.
 The Advocates for Human Rights, a non-profit legal services organization with offices in Minneapolis, Minnesota who has devoted the last several weeks to responding to Operation PARRIS, including by developing a legal response, supporting detained refugee families, and representing detained refugees in habeas petitions, is also included in the lawsuit as an organizational plaintiff.

-2. Defendants are ENJOINED from arresting or detaining any member of the Class on the basis that they are a refugee who has not been adjusted to lawful permanent resident status.
+2. Defendants [DHS] are ENJOINED from arresting or detaining any member of the Class on the basis that they are a refugee who has not been adjusted to lawful permanent resident status.

 Center for Human Rights and Constitutional Law